Do I have to be an OLLI

 the classes?
 We understand missing a class can sometimes be unavoidable.
 But

-if you miss more than two sessions you will not be able to graduate and become
+if you miss more than two sessions you will not be able to graduate from Senior Leaders Greenville.

 Can I bring a friend or